What Is The Difference Between Mold Removal And Mold Remediation

 A: In some cases, mold remediation may be covered by insurance if the mold growth is a result of a covered peril, such as a burst pipe or a roof leak.
 It is best to check with your insurance provider to understand your coverage.

-What Is The Difference Between Assessment And Test
+What Is The Difference Between Fleece And Flannel

 FAQ 5: